Stable Monthly Income FAQ

 Answer: Yes.
 The table will continue to be updated to reflect either the relevant years or with language describing a general approach.

-When analyzing self-employed income with dated tax returns, is it acceptable to obtain only one of the examples cited in Section 5304.1(d) to ensure continued income stability?
+Question: When analyzing self-employed income with dated tax returns, is it acceptable to obtain only one of the examples cited in the row labeled “business and/or individual tax return(s) – most recent calendar year not yet available,” Section 5304.1(g) to ensure continued income stability?

 Additional documentation may be necessary to evaluate, justify and explain the qualification of the borrower.
 This includes scenarios in which the Seller has knowledge that the documentation provided by the borrower may not be reflective of the borrower’s current level of income, even though it meets the age of documentation requirements.